Evergreen blog posts stay fresh for years, not just for days.

 Writing great evergreen blog posts takes a little longer than a typical “day in my life” post, and often involves doing a bit of research.

-Since writing this article, I have posted an alternative view about adding dated to evergreen posts.
+Update Note: Since writing this article, I have posted an alternative view about adding dates to evergreen posts.